lesleyrs/Client3/README.md

 Controls: move cursor with analog stick, O for left click, X for right click, /\ for control, Dpad as arrow keys

-Works on real hardware but requires at least model 2000, only lowmem fits into memory so client_psp entrypoint ignores the setting.
+Works on real hardware but requires at least model 2000 due to the full 32 MB not being accessible, only lowmem fits into memory so we force lowmem in custom.c

-run `diff src/entry/client.c src/entry/client_psp.c` to see changes, looking for a better way still.

 ```
 TODO: Model 1000 has the same CPU just less memory, might be worth trying to make it work in kernel mode for 28MB BUT is it safe to do so?